 Spinach extract — also known as Appethyl — is a weight loss supplement.
 It contains thylakoids, which consist mostly of proteins, antioxidants, and chlorophyll.

 Thylakoids from spinach extract suppress the activity of lipase, an enzyme that digests fat.

 Unlike pharmaceutical weight loss drugs like orlistat, thylakoids cause a temporary delay in fat digestion but don’t prevent it completely.

 As a result, spinach extract doesn’t have the unpleasant side effects of other lipase-inhibiting drugs, such as fatty stools and stomach cramps (

-SUMMARY Spinach extract promotes weight loss by delaying fat digestion, temporarily reducing appetite, and causing you to eat less.
+Spinach extract promotes weight loss by delaying fat digestion, temporarily reducing appetite, and causing you to eat less.

 By suppressing appetite, spinach extract may lead to weight loss if taken regularly over a few months.

 One study in overweight women found that consuming 5 grams of spinach extract every day as part of a 3-month weight loss program resulted in 43% greater weight loss than a placebo (

 Body mass index (BMI), fat mass, and lean mass decreased as well, but differences across groups were insignificant.

 Plus, it should be noted that some of the researchers involved in this study had financial ties to the company that developed the supplement.